-Died: 10th March 1900; Died of Disease at Middelburg, Mpumalanga, South Africa.
+Died: 10th March 1901; died as a Prisoner of War of Enteric Fever at Middelburg, Mpumalanga, South Africa.

 Was taken PoW at Colesberg – 6th January 1900.

 Regiment: Suffolk Regiment, 1st Battalion, South Africa Field Force.

 Clasps Awarded: Cape Colony, Orange Free State & Transvaal.

 Soldiers’ Effects to George Rogers – father.

 One of the notable Battles with a large loss of Suffolk life was the “Battle of Suffolk Hill” at Colesberg, Northern Cape 5th- 6th January 1900.
 The hill was originally called Red or Grassy Hill.
 The Suffolk Regiment was ordered to make a night attack on a Boer position on the heights, four companies, 354 of all ranks, set out at midnight under the command of Col. Watson.
 The Suffolks were met by a storm of bullets.
 The Colonel was amongst the first to fall, and the party later retired with 11 officers and 150+ men killed, wounded or captured.